 - It helps absorb nutrients from food, especially iron.
-Iron is crucial in the development of the baby, especially in the formation of blood and the circulatory system.
+Iron is crucial in the development of the baby, especially in the formation of blood, and the circulatory system.

 - It helps balance the electrolytes present in the blood as well as tissue fluid, keeping the body functioning efficiently.

-4. Vitamin A in Pear
+4. Vitamin A

-5. Copper and Magnesium in Pear
+5. Copper and Magnesium

 - Copper is required in the continuous maintenance of the skeletal system, thereby strengthening the body.

 - Magnesium is essential in relaxing body muscles during pregnancy, thereby reducing physical stress and fatigue.